tarwn/lessthandot-hugo/blogs/content/posts/2010-02-11-running-sp_helpdb-against-a-snapshot-sho-2008.md

 GO
 ```

-Now let&#8217;s create a table and populate it with some data
+Now let's create a table and populate it with some data

 sql
 USE test